sokarcreative/BasicStuffRecyclerview/README.md

     recyclerView.addOnItemTouchListener(it)
 })

-// Optional but recommended after changing items list in adapter since reordering affects divider from LinearItemDecoration recyclerView.invalidateItemDecorations()
+// Optional but recommended after changing items list in adapter since reordering affects dividers from LinearItemDecoration recyclerView.invalidateItemDecorations()
 ```
 Methods you may override